 In 4-H, you get to decide what topics and projects interest you most.
 You make 4-H what you want it to be.
 Work on many projects or focus on one or two.
 Choose what events sound fun to you, and do them.
 In 4-H, you have an important role in making your community a better place to live, but you don’t have to do it alone.
 As a club, you’ll figure out what’s needed most in your neighborhood and find ways to help.

 In 4-H, you’re part of a family working together.
 At club meetings, you’ll learn how to get along with others as you build your skills and help your community.
 In 4-H, you’ll meet adults who care about you and want to help you succeed.
 4-H matches you with mentors who will coach you in areas like problem-solving, communicating, and teamwork.
 4-H introduces you to potential careers and then gives you the training to get the career you want.

 For more information about joining a Crawford County 4-H club, please call the Extension Office at 618-546-1549 or email the program coordinator, April Knoblett.

 Find a 4-H Club near you

-- Annapolis Club: Ashley Shelton and Jennifer Smith
+- Annapolis Pathfinders: Ashley Shelton and Jennifer Smith

 - Oblong 4-H Clovers: Meets first Wednesday of the month.
 Laci Pethtel and Carlee Meeks

 - Oblong Clover Stars: Meets second Wednesday of the month.
-Shanna Alexander and Kaitlyn Knollenbuerg
+Shanna Alexander and Kaitlyn Knollenberg

 - Prairie Pals: Meets first Wednesday of the month.
 Laura Collier and Niki Staley